zzhang82/web422/notes/week05.md

 ## WEB422 Week 5 to 6 Notes

-The theme for the next week or more is to get started with the app development platform that we will use for the remainder of the course.
+The theme for the next week or more is to get started with the app development platform - Angular - that we will use for the remainder of the course.

 Remember to frequently use the [learning resources](/web422/resources).